Although some believe that dementia is irreversible, there is enough research to prove that there’s hope.

 Although the study was preliminary, both the DASH and Mediterranean diets have tons of research backing their heart- and brain-healthy benefits.

 The MIND diet is simple to follow, too.
-It involves focusing on eating 10 specific foods and avoiding 5 unhealthy foods.
+It involves focusing on eating 10 specific foods that help stroke recovery:

 5. Rewire Your Brain

 Whenever you repeatedly do something, you strengthen the neural connections responsible for that task.
 It’s called “greasing the groove.”